Back to Blog

 FAQ

 How many Google reviews does a dental practice actually need?
-Research from Dentaly.org suggests that more than half of Americans won't seriously consider a dentist with fewer than 10 reviews.
-The number isn't fixed — it depends on your market and competitors — but 10 is a practical floor to aim for, and building steadily from there helps maintain trust signals over time.
+There's no universal number, but in our experience a practice with fewer than 10 reviews often signals to prospective patients that something is missing — regardless of the star rating.
+Ten is a practical floor to aim for, and building steadily from there helps maintain trust signals over time.

 Can I respond to a patient who left a false or unfair review?
 You can respond, but you must do so without confirming the reviewer was ever your patient.
 The ADA recommends keeping responses in broad, general terms.
 If the review contains factual inaccuracies, you can note that your experience doesn't align with your standard of care — without identifying the person or the situation.
 When in doubt, have your attorney review the response before it goes live.